oracle-quickstart/oci-hpc/README.md

 ### Storage Options

-Depending on the requirements, different storage options can be selected.
+Depending on the requirements, different "hot" storage options can be configured:
+* OCI File Storage service
+* OCI File Storage with Lustre service
+* Local Storage (NVMe)

 #### Lustre Filesystem

-The OCI File Storage with Lustre managed service...
+The OCI File Storage with Lustre is a fully managed service that delivers the performance ans scale benefits of Lustre, including:
+* Milliseconds of meta-data latency
+* Capacity to petabytes
+* High throughput of terabytes per second while eliminating the complexity of management.

+Capacity is a multiple of 31.2 TB.
+Performance tier must be selected form 125, 250, 500 or 1000 MBps per provisioned TB.

 #### File Storage Service

 The OCI File Storage managed service is a highly available network file system (NFS) that enables multiple servers to access data.
 It is elastic up to 8 exabytes with asynchronous replication, snapshot and clone capabilities.

 The cluster can connect to an exising File Storage service or create a new one.
-For an exisintg, simply provide the information (address, mounting path, credentials).
+For an `existing` one, simply provide the required information (address, mounting path, credentials).
-For a new one, specify the number of mount targets.
+For a `new` one, specify the number of mount targets.
 Mount target performance is 1 Gbps per default but can be upgraded to 20, 40 or 80 Gbps with High Performance Mount Targets (HPMT).
 HPMT-20, -40 and -80 respectively include 20, 40 and 80 TB of storage capacity.

 Other options include the NFS mounting path, the NFS server path, Compartment and Availability Domain.